 There are several different types, styles and kinds of garden deck for your outdoor space.
 With so many choices to select it can be hard to know where to start.
-In this section of the Deck Cost Guide website you will find guides on all of the most common types and styles of garden deck.
+In this section of the Deck Cost Guide website you will find guides on all of the most common types and styles of decking.
 To make things really easy for you, we’ve included the considerations, advantages, disadvantages, costs, maintenance and FAQ for each type of decking material.

 The following list is updated on a regular basis so be sure to bookmark this page and come back soon for more deck types and options.